 Higashi Chaya District 東山ひがし茶屋街

-Higashichayagai is located in the Higashiyama area of Kanazawa, adjacent to the Asano River.
-It is the largest among three well-preserved historic geisha districts in Kanazawa along with Nishichayagai and Kazuemachi, and the geisha still entertain here today.
+Higashi Chaya District is located in the Higashiyama area of Kanazawa, adjacent to the Asano River.
+It is the largest among three well-preserved historical geisha districts in Kanazawa along with Nishichayagai and Kazuemachi, and the geisha still entertain here today.

 - Gold leaf workshops at a gallery for a hands-on experience